5 ocean facts you are embarrassed you don’t know

-Whether you are a water lover or desert dweller, I bet there are a few basic things about the ocean you don’t understand and might be too embarrassed to ask.
+Whether you are a water lover or desert dweller, I bet there are a few basic ocean facts that you don’t understand and might be too embarrassed to ask.

 Even as a scientist, I sometimes take the natural world for granted and don’t really know why things work the way they do.

-So to save you any embarrassment the next time your three-year-old niece asks you “Why is the ocean blue?” – I’m going to give you the answers to 5 basic questions about the ocean that you might not know.
+So to save you any embarrassment the next time your three-year-old niece asks you “Why is the ocean blue?” – I’m going to explain five ocean facts that you might not know.